 Joe would tell Kelly: Kel, you know what I’m going to do when they find a cure for diabetes?
 I’m gonna rent out the whole Breyers Ice Cream factory and throw a party for all my friends with diabetes and we’re gonna to go crazy!

-Kelly would laugh and tell him she couldn't wait until that day, and then she'd try and crack jokes about diabetes - not necessarily funny, but not bad for an 8 year old.
+Kelly would laugh and tell him she couldn't wait until that day, and then she'd try and crack jokes about diabetes - not necessarily funny, but not bad for an almost 9 year old.

 Lets face it, being a parent to a child, let alone 3 children with diabetes wasn't easy then, and it's not easy now~

-I have it on very good authority that Kelly was mad at her parents for readmitting her to CHOP - and she refused to say goodbye to them at the 3rd floor elevators when they were leaving after settling her in - And between you and me, she still feels kinda bad about that.
+I have it on very good authority that Kelly was furious with her parents for readmitting her to CHOP - and she refused to say goodbye to them at the 3rd floor elevators when they were leaving after settling her in - And between you and me, she still feels kinda bad about that.

 During that week in the hospital, Kelly cried her eyes out to her friend Joe - and on a daily basis.